libkeepass/pykeepass/README.rst

 Attachments
 -----------

 In this section, *binary* refers to the bytes of the attached data (stored at the root level of the database), while *attachment* is a reference to a binary (stored in an entry).
-A binary can have none, one or many attachments.
+A binary can be referenced by none, one or many attachments.

 **add_binary** (data, compressed=True, protected=True)